rwgen1/rwgen/docs/rainfall-workflow.rst

     or "gauge statistics" in preparation for e.g. climate change scenarios based on perturbed statistics.

-More detailed examples are given separately, but in outline terms the basic workflow can consist of something like (for a single site model)::
+More detailed :doc:`examples` are given separately, but in outline terms the basic workflow can consist of something like (for a single site model)::

     import rwgen